Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Control plane* → It manages: provisioning of interconnects, routing updates, bandwidth allocation, policy enforcement.
 Exposed through UI and APIs.
 - *Data plane* → handles the actual traffic flow with: guaranteed QoS, deterministic routing, optimized latency paths.
 Decoupled from monitoring and control tasks.
 - *Monitoring & observability layer* → aggregates telemetry from gateways and SDN controllers.
 Provides dashboards and alerting for performance and reliability.

-The service is offered with the following unit metric: *10 Gbps of throughput*.

 The service offers the following advantages: